 Getting Into a Bad PartnershipGetting Into a Bad Partnership

 Partnerships can increase your investment capital and potential profits, but they can also cost you if they go south.
 It’s not uncommon for partnerships to sour if one partner becomes saddled with the majority of the work.

 Not Using Common SenseNot Using Common Sense

 Dr. Phil famously said that “Common sense needs to be more common.”
 This relationship expert is no real estate guru, but his advice could save many investors from losing money.
-Any deal that seems too good to be true probably is.
+Any deal that seems too good to be true most likely is.
 If a property seems like a steal, you must ask questions to determine why it’s a bargain.
-If something doesn’t feel right, trust your gut instinct and don’t part with your cash.
+If something doesn’t feel right, trust your gut instinct, and don’t part with your cash.

-Being aware of the mistakes others have made is the best way to ensure your real estate investment turns a profit.
+Being aware of the mistakes others have made the best way to ensure your real estate investment turns a profit.